Blog

 10. Hard Skill Assessments

 Situational tests and take-home assignments are good ways to get examples of how a candidate makes and produces work.
-Skill assessments are a little more broad, though.
+Skill assessments offer tangible measures of a candidate’s specific hard skills.

 • Grammar quizzes